It’s no secret that Google loves updating its SEO algorithm. In fact, over the course of a year, they may make upwards of 500 changes!

 That’s the end of our roundup on search engine optimization tips and tricks.

 Over to you to put these SEO tips into practice.
+We recommend starting with our SEO audit guide and then updating your outdated SEO before moving on to these tips.
 When you’re done, make sure your new strategy is working by checking out our guide to measuring content marketing ROI.